WrightonLabCSU/DRAM/README.md

 3) Distillation - annotations are curated into functional categories
 4) Product generation - interactive visualizations of DRAM output are generated

-DRAM2 was implemented in [Nextflow](https://www.nextflow.io/) due to its innate scalability on HPCs and containerization, ensuring rigorous reproducibility and version control, thus making it ideally suited for high-performance computing environments.
+DRAM v2 was implemented in [Nextflow](https://www.nextflow.io/) due to its innate scalability on HPCs and containerization, ensuring rigorous reproducibility and version control, thus making it ideally suited for high-performance computing environments.

-For more detail on DRAM and how DRAM2 works please see our DRAM products [DRAM version 1 publication](https://academic.oup.com/nar/article/48/16/8883/5884738) [DRAM in KBase publication](https://pubmed.ncbi.nlm.nih.gov/36857575/) [DRAM webinar](https://www.youtube.com/watch?v=-Ky2fz2vw2s)
+For more detail on DRAM and how DRAM v2 works please see our DRAM products [DRAM version 1 publication](https://academic.oup.com/nar/article/48/16/8883/5884738) [DRAM in KBase publication](https://pubmed.ncbi.nlm.nih.gov/36857575/) [DRAM webinar](https://www.youtube.com/watch?v=-Ky2fz2vw2s)

-### DRAM2 Development Note
+### DRAM v2 Development Note

-The DRAM development team is actively working on DRAM2.
-We do not anticipate adding any additional functionality to DRAM 1.
+The DRAM development team is actively working on DRAM v2.
+We do not anticipate adding any additional functionality to DRAM v1.

-## Documentation
-For further documentation, tutorials and background information, please visit the [Read the Docs page](https://dram2.readthedocs.io/en/latest/index.html).

 ## Quick links